 If you're curious about the performance characteristics of a particular type of model, the ML literature these days is chock-full of interesting research on which algorithm is better or faster, how much data is enough or better, and what constitutes complexity.
 You can even find cheat sheets specific to a type of algorithm; such as a comparison of the different implementations of decision trees or neural networks in terms of feature size, processing capacity, etc. Table 3 is a good start on these resources.

-The key to success is capturing a baseline so that your DBA and your data scientist can begin the process of optimization - figuring out which processes are taking the most time, and how you can adjust your data sources and code to streamline performance.
+your data scientist can begin the process of optimization - figuring out which processes are taking the most time, and how you can adjust your data sources and code to streamline performance.
 The goal here is simply to provide a set of starter resources that you can use to begin to optimize a workload in SQL Server Machine Learning.

 Python and SQL: A Walkthrough

 Let's get cooking!
-For this walkthrough, the goal is simple - to get the server and client tools set up and learn the basics of the stored procedure sp_execute_external_script.
+For this walkthrough, the goal is simple - to get the server and client tools set up and learn the basics of the stored procedure sp_execute_external_script

 The first two sections cover basic set up of Machine Learning Services on SQL Server, as well as set up of R or Python client tools.
 If you already have SQL Server 2017 installed, including the ML features, you can skip the first part.